 Mariam Smith CV

-Phil: I currently work full time for the Swedish Mission Council as advisor for organisational development and evaluation, drawing on my 12 years working in Nigeria and Cambodia to wrestle with how the funding chain can better support the inherent complexity of social change.
-I am also an advisor for Learning Loop, which mostly involves creative coffee meetings with Mariam and the occasional workshop together.
+Phil: I'm now also working full-time with learning loop!
+Prior to this I worked with the Swedish Mission Council as advisor for organisational development and evaluation, drawing on my 12 years working in Nigeria and Cambodia to wrestle with how the funding chain can better support the inherent complexity of social change.
 I have a masters in International Development and Management from Lund university, have published several articles on development issues in indigenous contexts, and have worked regionally throughout Asia in program design, monitoring and evaluation, and organisational development.

 Phil Smith CV